 Liability Calculation Logic

-This logic for calculating liabilities will remain unchanged and this is detailed below.
+This logic for calculating liabilities will remain unchanged and in place until the current contract for the service expires on 31st March 2023.
+This is detailed below.
 Please note this has been extracted directly from UNC pre-Modification 0710 implementation.
 Where it states Transporter within the extract below, for the purpose of this document and following the implementation of Modification this should be the DMSP.
 Please note, post-Modification 0710 the below extract of Code will be removed from the UNC, however the liabilities logic, as detailed below, will remain as is.

 7.2 Provision of Meter Readings